 Tim holds an Unlimited Electrical Contractors License from the Board which is shelved.
 He also holds Level III Inspection Certificates in Electrical, Building, Mechanical and Plumbing with the Qualification Board of the North Carolina Department of Insurance/Office of State Fire Marshall.

 Tim has served on the NASCLA Board of Directors since 2014.
-He currently is Co-Chair of the NASCLA Accredited Examination Program Committee and is a member of the Executive Committee, and Fiscal Policy & Procedures Committee.
+He currently is Co-Chair of the NASCLA Accredited Examination Program Committee and is a member of the Executive Committee.

 Stephanie Sills Lee is the Executive Director of the Mississippi State Board of Contractors.
 She is the first female to hold the office of executive director for the state agency.
 Prior to being named as the executive director, Ms. Lee was a Special Assistant Attorney General and spent four years serving as legal counsel for the board.
 Stephanie received her law degree from Mississippi College School of Law in 2000 and her undergraduate degree from Mississippi College in 1997.

-Stephanie has served on the NASCLA Board of Directors since 2015, and is also a member of the NASCLA Executive Committee, Fiscal Policy & Procedures Committee, and Model Legislation Committee.
+Stephanie has served on the NASCLA Board of Directors since 2015, and is also a member of the NASCLA Executive Committee and Model Legislation Committee.

 Keith Warren, Treasurer